bufbuild-ru/docs/docs/generate/tutorial/index.md

 This new module is your input for the `buf generate` commands in the rest of the tutorial.

-::: tip NoteFor more information about the specific fields, see the [`buf.yaml`](../../configuration/v2/buf-yaml/) reference.
+::: tip For more information about the specific fields, see the [`buf.yaml`](../../configuration/v2/buf-yaml/) reference.

 :::